renegaed/usenet/sabToCouchpotato/README.md

 #sabToCouchPotato
 ##Description
 Compatible with both Sickbeard and Sickrage.
-Have you already got sabToSickbeard working?
-Want the same integration for SABnzbd+ and CouchPotato as quickly as possible?
-This is perfect for you.
+I do not like the CouchPotato renamer's behaviour of watching your download directory every x minutes.
+I prefer the renamer to run only when a movie is ready for post-processing, thereby reducing unnecessary disk reads.
+That's what this does.
+If you already have sabToSickbeard working then you can set up sabToCouchPotato in minutes.

 This script notifies CouchPotato after SABnzbd+ finishes downloading a movie.
 Very minimalistic.
 Does not handle failed downloads.
 This is designed to get the job done quick and dirty without any bells and whistles.
 If you are looking for a more robust solution check out [nzbToMedia.](https://github.com/clinton-hall/nzbToMedia)